AYLSHAM

 hall, pulled by headless horses and driven by a headless coachman.
 Anne steps out the carriage and wanders the corridors of the hall, if disturbed, she just vanishes into thin air, not to be seen until the following year! |

-The area around Blickling Hall is lovely rural Norfolk countryside and a great place for a walk.
+The area around Blickling Hall is lovely rural Norfolk countryside and a great place for a walk or cycle ride.
 The long distance footpath, the Weavers Way, crosses bridleways and other footpaths.
-There is a country pub and a medieval village church. |
+There is a country pub (Devonshire Arms) and Blickling village church (St Andrew). |

 Weavers Way and other footpaths at Blickling Hall |

-A country pub near Blickling Hall |
+The Buckinghamshire Arms, a country pub near Blickling Hall |

 Finally, on the road from Aylsham to Cromer you will find Alby Crafts and Gardens.
 This lovely art and craft centre, surrounded by over four acres of ponds and gardens, are home to a collection of working studios, shops and a gallery. |